DistriLab/msess-visualizer/ecce/README.md

 Running either `Frontend.hs` or `Main.hs` in `ghci` often takes 100% CPU.
 To reduce CPU (and memory) usage, compile the Main module to generate the executable (`ghc Main.hs`), and then run the compiled executable (`Main`).

+# Notes
+## Repository Structure
+The default branch is the base implementation.
+Every other branch is a modification of the default branch.
+Every branch has a `patch-notes.md` that has:
+- Title: the name of the branch
+- Description: what the branch modifies
+The idea is:
+- The default branch is the simplest implementation with less code and less features.
+Code is easier to read and understand.
+- If users want a specific feature, they checkout a branch, generate a diff patch against the default branch, and apply the changes in that patch.